-However, after shocking with chlorine, it will convert the chloramines back to active chlorine or if you use bromine sanitizer, it will convert the bromamines back to bromine.
+After shocking with chlorine, it will convert the chloramines back to active chlorine or if you use bromine sanitizer, it will convert the bromamines back to bromine.

 This way it will start sanitizing again for you.
 However, if you use bromine to sanitize, and you use a non-chlorine shock, then the bromide ions get activated.
 But these ions have no cleansing powers.

 Want to know if you can use chlorine to shock a bromine hot tub?

 Luckily, I answer that question, with all the pros and cons, in this recent article.
 In the end, it does not matter which shock treatment you go with; they both eventually do the same thing.

 They clean your hot tub, keep the water nice and sanitized, and they allow your hot tub to remain warm and toasty during those cold winter nights.

 What’s the Difference Between Bromine and Chlorine? https://t.co/t8a3KxPU3C